top of page

 • Long time without diving

-We should adjust our buoyancy when:
+We should adjust our buoyancy due to:

 • Suit compression